U.S. CDC panel to vote on using Pfizer COVID-19 shot in adolescents

-Healthcare & PharmaceuticalsU.S.
-CDC panel to vote on using Pfizer COVID-19 shot in adolescents

-An advisory panel to the U.S. Centers for Disease Control and Prevention (CDC) will meet on Wednesday to review data on the use of Pfizer Inc (PFE.N) and partner BioNTech's (22UAy.DE) COVID-19 vaccine in adolescents aged 12 to 15.
+(Reuters) - An advisory panel to the U.S. Centers for Disease Control and Prevention (CDC) will meet on Wednesday to review data on the use of Pfizer Inc and partner BioNTech’s COVID-19 vaccine in adolescents aged 12 to 15.

 The vaccine is currently authorized for use in Americans aged 16 and above.